CaidenKennedy/CaidenKennedy.github.io/index.md

 ---
-layout: default
+layout: home
-title: Home
+title: Caiden Kennedy
 ---

-# Caiden Kennedy

 **Duke University Sophomore | Sociology & Education | Physical Education & Youth Development**

-I’m a Duke University student interested in education, youth development, and applied leadership.
+I’m a Duke University Junior interested in education, youth development, and applied leadership.
 I enjoy working at the intersection of **physical education, student engagement, and community impact**, and I’m currently seeking opportunities that value teamwork, initiative, and learning by doing.

 ---